kawaiizenbo/tpDictionary/README.md

 # tpDictionary
-Toki Pona Dictionary for Windows Mobile 6/6.1/6.5
+Toki Pona Dictionary for Windows Mobile
+Compatible with Windows Mobile 5/6.0/6.1/6.5
 Made with Visual Studio 2008 and .NET Compact Framework 2.0

+## Use instrtuctions
+1. Install [.NET Compact Framework 2.0](https://archive.org/details/netcompact2.0) if on Windows Mobile 5
+1. Copy executable to device or SD/CF card
+1. Open application from file explorer
+1. Application may take a while to start

 ## Compilation Instructions
 ### Required software (not needed for normal use, just download from releases)